meteor-london/buzz/README.md

 https://github.com/meteor/meteor/blob/devel/History.md

-A quick peruse show that with the 0.9.1 release a collection of new commandline incantations are available to turn your web apps into fully-fledged, handset-bothering android & iOS native apps, via the magic of cordova.
+A quick peruse shows that with the 0.9.1 release a collection of new commandline incantations are available to turn your web apps into fully-fledged, handset-bothering android & iOS native apps, via the magic of cordova.

 Following the link to the Cordova integration wiki page https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration

-we find a pretty through getting started guide, so let's try it out.
+We find a pretty thorough getting started guide, so let's try it out.

-Let's build and app.
+Let's build an app.
 Something simple, but real-time and doing something that's only possible for native apps, beyond the reach of current web-apis.

 How about a curious trust experiment in remote vibration?